mrzeta/DogecoinP2PoolOnPi/README.md

 DogecoinP2PoolOnPi
 ==================

-This is a work in progress and not to be used in a live environment at all.

-The plan is to create a self contained P2Pool for the Dogecoin network on a Raspberry Pi.
+This is a Raspberry Pi project to run a local Dogecoin P2Pool on a Raspberry Pi.

+## To Install

+`./installdogecoinp2poolonpi.sh`

+`cp .dogecoin/dogecoin.conf /home/pi/.dogecoin.conf`

+## To start

+`startdogecoinandpool.sh`

-## Donors List
+### Donors List

 * [pembo210](http://www.reddit.com/user/pembo210)